 Filled with curiosity and playfulness, river otters are charismatic animals with an important role to play as an apex predator in riparian ecosystems.
 They are a key species for signaling the health of a watershed – watching the health of river otter populations can reveal much about the overall health of their habitat.

-The River Otter Ecology Project is the first project to take a look at otter population, health, behavior and ecology within the Central Coast watershed.
+The River Otter Ecology Project is the first project to examine river otter population, health, behavior and ecology within the Central Coast watershed.
 ROEP hopes to highlight the link between the return of healthy otter populations and the quality of local watersheds, and encourage support and conservation for healthy riparian habitats.